OriginProtocol/nft-launchpad/contracts/contracts/staking/README.md

 - `Series` - The primary interface for users to stake, unstake.
 It's also the source of truth for the season sequencing and relevant addresses
-- `SeasonOne` - The logic for season one staking and rewards calculation
+- `Season` - The logic for season one staking and rewards calculation
-- `SeasonTwo` - The unfinished template logic for season two staking and rewards calculation.
-This is currently identical to SeasonOne
-- `stOGN` - An ERC-20-like OGN vault used to track OGN stakes across seasons
-- `FeeVault` - The royalty recipient and storage vault of ETH profit shares to be distributed to stakers.
+- `FeeVault` - The royalty recipient and storage vault of ETH profit shares and other token rewards to be distributed to stakers.

 ### Season Lifecycle